#PositiveComputing #SocialComputing #InclusiveDesign

 Thank you for your interest — unfortunately, my lab is currently full and I am not taking on any new students for the foreseeable future.
 I will update this when I have open spots in C3 Lab again.
 The contact form is currently closed until I have open spots in my lab again.
 Thanks for your interest!

 For more details for prospective students, go here.
-To check out the exciting research going on at the Interactions Lab (iLab), go here.
+To check out other exciting Human-Computer Interaction research going on at the Interactions Lab (iLab), go here.

 Research areas